antoni-kuczynski/NEAT_Flappy_Bird/README.md

 - Customizable game parameters (e.g. pipes gap height, game's scale)
 - Dynamic switching between machine learning modes and classic player controlled mode

+# Implementation details
+One population is made of 10 players, every player having a neural network which consists of 2 input, 6 hidden and 1 output neurons.<br>
+#### Inputs:
+- X distance to the closest pipe
+- Y distance to the center of the pipe gap

+#### Output:
+- Whether the player should flap or not

 # Screenshots
 TODO